ahmetvkrt/pm25-diabetes-hypertension/README.md

 - Visualizations showing spatial patterns of pollution and disease burden across U.S. counties.

+- Interaction plots showing how social vulnerability (H₂) and urbanization (H₃) steepen the "slope" of the pollution-health relationship.

 - An interpretable regression or machine learning model demonstrating the predictive influence of environmental variables relative to behavioral ones.